 My french cooking side has been coming out more and more lately with some recent dishes I have made for my family like The Perfect French Crêpe Recipe.
 Growing up the daughter of a french chef has really made an impression on me and I want to make many of these recipes for my family just like Dad did for us.

-Another favorite dessert of Dad’s was his Crème Brûlée.
+Another favorite dessert of Dad’s was his Crème Brûlée or (Creme Brulee).
 The dessert looks hard to make but in reality, it only involves a few ingredients but the right tools and techniques are necessary to make this dessert the way it should be made…like the French would prepare.
 You can find American versions of the dessert using deep ramekin dishes and broiling the Crème Brûlée in the oven…but the French would never prepare it like that, a blow torch is a necessity for this dish.

 In addition, the right ingredients are paramount in making this dessert the best it can be…yes substitutes can be made in a pinch, but I recommend using a vanilla bean instead of an extract and fine granulated sugar instead of brown or raw sugar.